naveen211995/Driver_Drowsiness_Detection/README.md

 **Step-4:** Classifier will classify whether eyes are Open or Closed.

 **Step-5:** Calculate score to check whether person is feeling Drowsy or Not.

+---
+## Note:
+**I would like to dedicate this work to DataFlair team who helped me learn this simple way of executing a model to detect Driver Drowsiness**